Thaisrr/rattrapage_devops/README.md

 ## `yarn format:check`

-It runs prettier and check if the writen code is in the right form in the application.
+It runs prettier and check if the written code is in the right form in the application.

 ## `netlify:deploy`